bluttringer/vagrant-postgres/README.md

 A Vagrant configuration that starts up a PostgreSQL database in a virtual machine for local application development.

+This fork is based on an Ubuntu precise 64 and a 9.1 PostgreSQL.

 ### Installation

 First install [Vagrant] and [Virtual Box].